 Did someone say bi-sexual, female director?
 FINALLY.
 Available on Netflix, this title might make you super emotional but it’s worth it.
 Chloe Grace Moretz plays Cameron in this throwback to the early 90s which sees a girl get packed off to gay-conversion camp.
 And no, not in a funny way like But I’m A Cheerleader.

-There are two very important points to make about this film.
+There are two very important points to make about this movie.
 Firstly, it opens to the sounds of Tegan and Sara.
 Secondly, it’s a musical.
 There is a particularly hilarious and amusing song about being in love with the wrong girl – relatable.
-This film also tackles some new territory in that it is about two out lesbians.
-This is impressive because it’s refreshing to see a film which isn’t about coming out or battling for acceptance.
+This movie also tackles some new territory in that it is about two out lesbians.
+This is impressive because it’s refreshing to see a movie which isn’t about coming out or battling for acceptance.
 It’s a classic rom-com story with music and queer women.
 Perfect.

 We had no choice but to mention this one.
-Definitely not a comedy, this film is not shy about tackling faith and sexuality.
+Definitely not a comedy, this movie is not shy about tackling faith and sexuality.

 Arguably the best Rachel McAdams film since Mean Girls, there is something about the scandal that makes this film so addictive – weirdly like Mean Girls, we suppose.